-Whaley, a Unconditional Unionist, was the representative for West Virginia's 3rd congressional district from 1865 to 1867.
+Whaley was the representative for West Virginia’s 3rd congressional district and was an Unconditional Unionist.
+He served from 1865 to 1867.

 From Jul 1861 to Mar 1867, Whaley missed 668 of 1,850 roll call votes, which is 36.1%.
 This is worse than the median of 25.1% among the lifetime records of representatives serving in Mar 1867.
 The chart below reports missed votes over time.